rrajmanna/pulse-sort/README.md

 ## Pipeline

-1. **Multi-channel detection**: spikes were detected using a combined signal across 40-channels, which improves sensitivity to the target neuron.
+1. **Multi-channel detection**: spikes were detected using a combined signal across 40-channels
-2. **Multi-channel waveform extraction**: each detected spike is captured as a (time × channel) snippet
+2. **Waveform extraction**: each detected spike is captured as a (time × channel) snippet
 3. **Autoencoder feature learning**: a small autoencoder compressed each waveform snippet into a learned feature vector
 4. **Clustering**: spikes are grouped in the learned feature space (k-means clustering)
 5. **Template construction**: the cluster best matching the ground-truth neuron is averaged into a template.
 6. **Template matching**: the template is correlated against the full recording to find more matching spikes.
-7. **Iterative refinement**: the template is repeatedly redone from more matches, which I used to converge on a more accurate representation of the neuron
+7. **Iterative refinement**: the template is repeatedly rebuilt from its own matches, and fed back into the next round of matching.

 ## Installation